lvbernal/Parqueadero/README.md

 * check in by Chinnaking from the Noun Project
 * checkout by Chinnaking from the Noun Project
 * clipboard by jeff from the Noun Project
+* Settings by jeff from the Noun Project
 * Car by jeff from the Noun Project
 * Truck by jeff from the Noun Project
 * Truck by jeff from the Noun Project